farique1/MSX-Sublime-Syntax/README.md

 # MSX Basic Sublime Text 3 Tools

 A syntax highlight compatible with MSX Basic made originally to help improve the experience of [MSX Basic Dignified](https://github.com/farique1/msx-basic-dignified).
-Also a built system using openMSX.
+Also a [build system](https://github.com/farique1/MSX-Sublime-Syntax/blob/master/MSX%20Badig%20Build.md) using openMSX.

 >MSX Basic Dignified is yet another tool that allows to code MSX Basic with modern standards and convert it back to the classic format.